If you are visiting this site to find ideas to encourage...

 your church who is going through the hardship of a deployed

 spouse, thank you for caring.
-We hope our stories will help you
+I hope our stories will help you

 to understand what we are going through and give you some